wvu-cs111/spring2017/assignment7/README.md

 | 2 - 3         | - 2 3       |
 | 2 * ( 2 + 3 ) | \* 2 + 2 3  |

 ### Requirements
 1. Write a function to _tokenize_ an expression.
-2. Write a function to evaluate the tokenized expression and returns the result.
+2. Write a function to evaluate the tokenized expression and return the result.

 _Tokens_ are the individual elements of an expression.
 In this case our tokens are operators and operands.
 For the purposes of this exercise, a valid operand is any integer value.
 Valid operators will be limited to: + - \* \\

+You will be given unit tests.
+Use the unit tests to discern expected behaviors and to check your solutions.
+Study the unit tests so you can learn how to create them.

 ### Design Specifications
 You must use the given ```Queue``` of tokens to evaluate the expression.
 If the expression contains invalid tokens, the ```tokenize``` function should throw an ```IllegalArgumentException```.
 Furthermore, if the expression itself is not a valid mathematical expression, the ```evaluate``` function should also throw an ```IllegalArgumentException```.